This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 To see how many user comments are on a post, in a post summary, a number appears beside the Comments icon Image shown here.

-If someone adds or replies to a comment on a post that you own
+if someone adds or replies to a comment on a post that you own

-If someone @ mentions you in a comment
+if someone @ mentions you in a comment

-If someone replies to a comment that you made
+if someone replies to a comment that you made

-If someone deletes a comment that you made
+if someone deletes a comment that you made

 Share a Post